Solar Powered Homeowners Insurance in Texas

 Solar Installations Are Growing, But Not Through the Roof

 Texans are embracing solar power more and more.
 The fourth quarter of 2015 saw a 718 percent increase from the previous quarter.
-However, Texas ranks tenth in the US for installed solar capacity, with sufficient installations to power 57,000 homes.
+However, Texas ranks ninth in the US for installed solar capacity, with sufficient installations to power 57,000 homes.
 Sunny as Texas is, you might expect this figure to be higher.
 Instead, Texas is craziest about wind and natural gas, and ranks number one in the US for wind power.

 What to Consider in Solar Installations?